SAP HANA Graph Resources

 - Graph algorithms in SAP HANA: on SFLIGHT and at TechEd

-Antonio Maradiaga discusses the possibility to gain an overview of the SAP product portfolio using the Graph engine in SAP HANA to capture, maintain and analyze the product relationships.
+Staying in the SAP universe, Antonio Maradiaga discusses the possibility to gain an overview of the SAP product portfolio using the Graph engine in SAP HANA to capture, maintain and analyze the product relationships.
 Of course, that would work for any other product catalog as well.

 Also Naveen Kumar Chikkanna is working in the domain of product relations when showcasing how to use Graph networks to handle Master Data Substitution.
 This technique is used to determine product substitutes and provides alternatives in out-of-stock situations.